dtcooper/python-fitparse/Readme.md

 ===============

-*This library is in active development.
-This are very turbulent right now.*
+*This library is in active development and is very turbulent right now.*

 About